cheeseandcereal/gitea-to-s3/README.md

 You can view the logstreams in this log group to diagnose issues.
 Each time a webhook is received from gitea, this lambda is invoked and will log to this log group.

+If you do not find any logs, you can check if the webhooks are being sent successfully, by going to the settings->webhooks page on a repository, clickind the edit pencil next to the webhook, then scrolling down and checking the provided information about previous webhook requests.

 ## Useful Information

 This project uses [AWS CDK](https://aws.amazon.com/cdk/) to define, configure, and create the native aws application.